 Despite the advances made in the 1990s, Brazil did not have an institutionalized national policy to address violence against women until 2003.
 The new federal government elected that year, led by President Luis Ignácio Lula da Silva, created the National Secretariat of Policies for Women - SPM.
-The SPM held ministerial rank, and in dialogue with women's movements, undertook a major effort to define a national policy for equality and equity through the introduction of gender mainstreaming in public policies throughout the country21.
-This policy was systematized by its inclusion in the National Policy Plans for Women 22, the Maria da Penha Law, the National Pact for Confronting Violence against Women, 23 Guidelines for Shelters for Women in Situations of Violence, the National Guidelines for Confronting Violence against Women in the Countryside and the Jungle, the Technical Standard for the Standardization of Centers for the Care of Women in Situations of Violence, and the Technical Standard for the Standardization of Specialised Police Stations for the Care of Women, among others.
+The SPM held ministerial rank, and in dialogue with women's movements, undertook a major effort to define a national policy for equality and equity through the introduction of gender mainstreaming in public policies throughout the country^[21].
+This policy was systematized by its inclusion in the National Policy Plans for Women^[22], the Maria da Penha Law, the National Pact for Confronting Violence against Women^[23] Guidelines for Shelters for Women in Situations of Violence, the National Guidelines for Confronting Violence against Women in the Countryside and the Jungle, the Technical Standard for the Standardization of Centers for the Standardization of Specialised Police Stations for the Care of Women, among others.